Crosby, Mississippi: Racial and ethnic composition

+2020 census

 According to the 2020 United States census, there were 242 people, 99 households, and 59 families residing in the town; its racial and ethnic makeup in 2020 was 72.31% Black or African American, 22.73% non-Hispanic white, 4.13% other or mixed, and 0.83% Hispanic or Latino of any race.

 Education

 The town of Crosby is served by two public school districts: Amite County and Wilkinson County (for the Wilkinson County portion).

 Both counties are in the district of Southwest Mississippi Community College.